 - You need a cart to transport the bag around the golf course

-This is a robust set of intermediate golf clubs featuring three woods, two hybrids, four irons, two wedges, and a putter.
+This robust set of intermediate golf clubs features three woods, two hybrids, four irons, two wedges, and a putter.
 It bridges most distance gaps in your bag and provides every club you need to thrive from tee to green.

 Unsurprisingly, hybrids fill in for your long irons, and a 6 is the strongest lofted iron.
 In addition, the set includes a pitching and sand wedge, along with a blade putter.